-Kimiko Hahn was born on July 5, 1955, in Mt.
-Kisco, New York, the child of artists, a Japanese American mother from Hawaii and a German American father from Wisconsin.
-She received an undergraduate degree in English and east Asian studies from the University of Iowa, and a master’s degree in Japanese literature from Columbia University in 1984.
+Kimiko Hahn was born on July 5, 1955, in Mount Kisco, New York, the child of artists—a Japanese American mother from Hawai‘i and a German American father from Wisconsin.
+Hahn received an undergraduate degree in English and East Asian studies from the University of Iowa.
+She earned a master’s degree in Japanese literature from Columbia University.

 Hahn is the author of ten collections of poetry, including Foreign Bodies (W. W. Norton, 2020) and The Unbearable Heart (Kaya Production, 1995), which received an American Book Award.
 Hahn’s work often explores desire and death, and the intersections of conflicting identities.
 She frequently draws on, and even reinvents, classic forms and techniques such as the zuihitsu, as popularized by The Pillow Book by Sei Shōnagon.
 In recent years, she has explored forms that give a nod to past writers, such as the glosa and the golden shovel.

 About her own work and its place in Asian American writing, Hahn has said: